Miss Venezuela: Training

 There are Miss Venezuela schools and "beauty factories" in which girls as young as 5 years old are trained to be the next potential Miss Venezuela.
 At both the schools and factories the young girls and women are taught how to walk properly, given beauty tips, and given lessons in proper etiquette.

 Once a candidate is shortlisted for the pageant, she begins an intensive training program which can last for six months.
 She receives coaching in speech, physical fitness, make-up, modelling, and all the other skills required for the competition.
 Plastic surgery and cosmetic dentistry are optional, and some delegates elect to use padding.
 As the Miss Venezuela broadcast lasts up to four hours long, with countless musical numbers and dances, rehearsals require weeks of preparation.
 Contestants also participate in official photo-shoots and also fittings by fashion designers.

 The evening gowns worn by candidates are a major source of politicking by Venezuela's domestic fashion houses, with top designers such as Mayela Camacho, Ángel Sanchez, Durant & Diego, Jose María Almeida, and Gionni Straccia selecting candidates that they will dress for the final night, while other, newer designers compete to present designs for the pageant.
 As a general rule the evening gowns are always custom-designed for each of the candidates on the final night, and always by a Venezuelan designer.
 By tradition, Nidal Nouaihed dresses the representatives of his home state of Zulia (Miss Costa Oriental, Miss Peninsula Goajira, Miss Zulia); Ángel Sanchez designs the gown for Miss Trujillo; Jose María Almeida designs the dress for Miss Mérida and the national costume for Miss Venezuela to Miss Universe.
 In 1999, 26 different designers took part in the evening gown competition, one candidate for each one.
 Also, in 2006, for the first time ever, the designers appeared on stage with the delegates, showing their fabulous creations.
-For the first time, in 2008, a "best evening gown" prize was given to a designer; the winner was Gionni Straccia for Miss Monagas' dress.
+For the first time, in Miss Venezuela 2008, a "best evening gown" prize was given to a designer; the winner was Gionni Straccia for Miss Monagas' dress.
 He also made the gown for Dayana Mendoza in the Miss Universe finals.

 The winners chosen to represent Venezuela in the major pageants undergo continuous preparation before they compete internationally.
 These efforts are funded by corporate sponsors like Pepsi-Cola, Palmolive, Colgate, Ebel and Lux who were attracted to the pageant by its high ratings.